basharast/RetrixGold/src/readme.md

 - SDK: 10.0.19041.0 and 10.0.17134.0
 - Visual Studio 2022

+## Built-in cores

+- Cores are located at `Components\InjectedFiles\Cores`
+- Those cores will automaticlly copied with the package

 ## Legacy support

 - Refer to the Legacy folder
-- Downgrade Win2D to compatible version
+- Ensure Win2D is compatible with older builds (1.21 current)
-- Keep project target at 16299
+- Keep project min target at 16299
 - After building the package, re-target it to 15035